taperez1989/Super_secret_project/README.md

 ## Description

-Whether you're at home or on the go, Fitness Finder find the nearest gym to you!
-After giving you a list of the closest gym you can also search the muscle group ypur targeting to find a list of workout ideas!
+Whether you're at home or on the go, Fitness Finder finds the nearest gym to you!
+After giving you a list of the closest gym you can also search the muscle group your targeting to find a list of workout ideas!

 ## Table of Contents